the-watchmaker/typingbrain/README.md

 ## Why a desktop app?
 I'm into desktop dApps built in electron and Tauri, true serverless/lambdaless interconnected apps.

-Downloadable apps are:

-- Easy to run.
-No need to clone -> install dependency -> set up environment -> run it locally -> visit localhost:3000
-- yours.
-Keep it.
-If it's on a server, it might go down one day.

 ## Resources